 The facts in the NLRB’s new Brown-Ferris decision do not involve independent contractors, inasmuch as the third party provider of labor services, Leadpoint Business Services, retained the workers as W-2 employees.
 But the decision might well have been the same even if Leadpoint had retained the workers as 1099 contractors.
 In other words, while the Brown-Ferris decision is one step removed from independent contractor misclassification cases, its holding may well apply equally to cases where the issues are two-fold: (a) are the workers are ICs (who are not eligible for unionization under federal law) or employees (who are eligible for union representation), and (b) if employees, are they employed by only one entity or is there is another company who will be treated as a joint employer of the workers?

-The NLRB’s most well-publicized recent decision involving independent contractor status is its September 30, 2014 decision in FedEx Ground, which was the subject of our blog post on October 6, 2014.
+The NLRB’s most well-publicized recent decision involving independent contractor status is its September 30, 2014 decision in FedEx Ground, which was the subject of my blog post on October 6, 2014.
 In that decision, the NLRB held that FedEx Ground’s Home Delivery drivers in Connecticut were “employees” under the National Labor Relations Act and, therefore, could be represented by a Teamsters Union local that had petitioned to represent the drivers.
 361 NLRB No. 55 (2014).
 In that decision by the NLRB, the agency’s opinion made multiple references to provisions in the independent contractor agreement, which the NLRB said “weigh heavily in favor of employee status.”

 The appellate courts have been equally intolerant of the direction and control that FedEx retained in its standard IC agreements.
-As noted in one of our blog posts addressing the setbacks that FedEx Ground has recently experienced in the courts, one appellate court characterized the FedEx Ground independent contractor agreement as a “‘brilliantly drafted contract creating the constraints of an employment relationship with [the drivers] in the guise of an independent contractor model—because FedEx not only has the right to control, but has close to absolute actual control over [the drivers] based upon interpretation and obfuscation.’”
+As noted in one of my blog posts addressing the setbacks that FedEx Ground has recently experienced in the courts, one appellate court characterized the FedEx Ground independent contractor agreement as a “‘brilliantly drafted contract creating the constraints of an employment relationship with [the drivers] in the guise of an independent contractor model—because FedEx not only has the right to control, but has close to absolute actual control over [the drivers] based upon interpretation and obfuscation.’”

 So, what does this new NLRB decision, which focuses not on the exercise of direction and control but rather on the right to exercise control, mean to those businesses that use independent contractors, including many tech start-up companies in the sharing, on-demand, or gig economy?